Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Appendices

 \section{Appendices}

 We now report proofs which were omitted in the main text.
 As discussed in Remark~\ref{rem:drop_bond}, the proof for the upper rates given in Theorem~\ref{theo:upper_rate_bis} builds on the results from conditional mean embedding learning in \cite{lietal2022optimal}.
 In particular, we proceed in two steps to prove Theorem~\ref{theo:upper_rate_bis}.
 Firstly, in Section~\ref{sec:learning_rate}, we extend the analysis in \cite{lietal2022optimal} to general vector-valued regression setting with a bounded regression function.
-Secondly, in Section~\ref{sec:pro_2}, we replace this boundedness assumption by a weaker integrability condition, leading to Theorem~\ref{theo:upper_rate_bis}.
-In Section~\ref{sec:proof_lower_bound}, we prove the lower bound on the rates given in Theorem~\ref{theo:lower_bound}.
+Secondly, in Section~\ref{sec:pro_2}, we replace this boundedness assumption by a weaker integrability condition. \changebis{Finally, using Theorem~\ref{th:Lq_embedding}, we show that this integrability condition can be removed, leading to Theorem~\ref{theo:upper_rate_bis}.
+The proof of Theorem~\ref{th:Lq_embedding} is provided at the end of Section~\ref{sec:pro_2}.} In Section~\ref{sec:proof_lower_bound}, we prove the lower bound on the rates given in Theorem~\ref{theo:lower_bound}.
+Section~\ref{sec:interpolation_vector} contains the proof Theorem~\ref{th:interpolation_vector}.
 Section~\ref{sec:proofs_sobolev} contains the proofs for the results related to Sobolev spaces presented in Section~\ref{sec:sobolev}.
 Finally, in Section~\ref{sec:auxiliary}, we collect some technical supporting results.